-We are privileged to care for and raise beef on some beautiful land in Northern California.
+We are grateful for the opportunity to care for our beautiful land with the help of our herd in Northern California.

 - Freestone Ranch – Our home ranch near Valley Ford, Sonoma County.